 Having said that it rarely needs to be changed, once in a while you do run into situations where you would want to change this property.
-You might find that the font you using creates either too little or too much line height by default.
+You might find that the font you are using creates either too little or too much line height by default.
 It might also be a special requirement, for example the lines needs to separated more than usual for emphasis.

 First of all, let us see what the default is that is used by most browsers.
 In most modern day browsers, the line spacing is usually set to either 110% or 120% of the pixel size or font size.
 This works great in almost all cases, making the text legible enough to be read.

-You can specify the value for line-height just as you would specify any other size in css, either as a number, pixel size or as a percentage.
+You can specify the value for line-height just as you would specify any other size in CSS, either as a number, pixel size or as a percentage.
 Just as any other style you can specify them at any tag level, using any of the css techniques.
 You can inline it as well, if needed.
 In this post, we will use the style attribute of the p tag as examples, but you can use it in other tags as well such as body, span or div.